softwaremill/elasticmq/README.md

 ElasticMQ supports data replication across a cluster, thus providing a replicated/guaranteed message queue.
 Each node in the cluster can use any storage implementation.

-As ElasticMQ implements a subset of the [SQS](http://aws.amazon.com/sqs/) REST interface, it is a great SQS alternative both for testing purposes (ElasticMQ is easily embeddable) and for creating systems which work both within and outside of the Amazon infrastructure.
+As ElasticMQ implements a subset of the [SQS](http://aws.amazon.com/sqs/) query (REST) interface, it is a great SQS alternative both for testing purposes (ElasticMQ is easily embeddable) and for creating systems which work both within and outside of the Amazon infrastructure.